uselesstechjunks/leetcode/docs/source/math/prob.rst

 	* Person A's birthday is independent of person B's birthday.
 	* [The process] To find out the number of people who share their birthday with me, I can

-		* pick a person in random and ask their birthday
+		* pick a person at random and ask their birthday
 		* I consider it a success if their birthday is the same as mine, failure otherwise
 		* repeat for all :math:`n`